 When you think about your smile, one of the things that might come to mind is the brightness of the teeth.
 If you don’t have the white smile that you desire or the shape of the teeth that you want, consider Lumineers.
 These are thin and translucent and placed over the natural teeth so that they give a vibrancy you might not be able to get with toothpaste.
 There are a few questions that you might have about Lumineers before making a decision to have them placed.

 What is the pain level?

 There is no pain involved with placing Lumineers on the teeth.
-They are used to reshape the teeth and to whiten them without discomfort of any kind.
+They are used to reshape and whiten teeth without discomfort of any kind.
 Since the product is so thin, there is often a perfect fit as they can be easily adjusted to the teeth.
 This allows for little in the way of tools that need to be used on the teeth before getting them to fit properly.
 Once Lumineers are placed, they will look and feel natural.

 Are Lumineers a substitute for braces?

 In some cases, they are a substitute for getting braces.
 If your teeth aren’t severely crooked, you may want to consider Lumineers as an option for getting the beautiful smile that you want.
 They can make the teeth look straight without having to deal with all of the wires and brackets.
 And most Lumineers will last for about 20 years as long as you take good care of your teeth.